What happens at a private procedure at Skin Check WA

 There are 2 levels of POS fee.

-Advanced applies to linear excisions on other areas of the body, or other types of complex closures such as wide local excisions, flaps or skin grafts.
+Advanced applies to excisions on other areas of the body, or other types of complex closures such as wide local excisions, flaps or skin grafts.

 Standard = $275*